mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I found these no-name shelves on Amazon, and they worked great.

-They were easy to install, they're low in price, and they keep themselves within the 2U space they promise.
-These shelves have a lip acts as a guard to prevent components from sliding off the rack.
+They were easy to install, they're low in price, and they have a lip that prevents components from sliding off the rack.

 ### Review: StarTech CABSHELFV 2U shelves